7 Best Renters Insurance Companies in Iowa 2025

 American Family Renters Insurance, Iowa

-American Family Insurance got its start back in 1927, selling automobile insurance to farmers at affordable prices, and has since expanded its offerings to include renters insurance and other coverages.
+American Family Insurance started in 1927, selling automobile insurance to farmers at affordable prices, and has since expanded its offerings to include renters insurance and other coverages.

-We chose American Family for our list because they are the only company to offer a rider that protects renters’ pets and reimburses them for a portion of pet-related expenses.
+We chose American Family for our list because they are the only company offering a rider that protects renters’ pets and reimburses them for some pet-related expenses.

 We also like that they offer several unique discounts, including one that rewards generational loyalty.

-The average cost for Iowa renters insurance with American Family is $115 per year, putting it just slightly below the state average, and you can reduce your premium further with discounts.
+The average cost for Iowa renters insurance with American Family is $115 per year, just slightly below the state average.
+Discounts can further reduce your premium.

-American Family offers an array of discounts including some that are unique on this list.
+American Family offers various discounts, including some that are unique on this list.

-• Bundling.
-Buy two or more policies with American Family to save.
+• Bundling: Buy two or more policies with the American Family to save.

-• Loyalty.
-Keep your policy with American Family for over a year to save.
+• Loyalty: Keep your policy with the American Family for over a year to save.

 American Family Renters Insurance Pros & Cons